Canyons of the Ancients National Monument

-in southwest Colorado are the remnants of the Ancestral Puebloan (Anasazi) people: cliff dwellings, villages, great kivas, shrines, petroglyphs and other ancient artifacts.
-With over 6,000 recorded archaeological sites and up to 100 per square mile in some places, Canyons of the Ancients National Monument is the most archeologically dense area in the United States.
+With over 6,000 recorded archaeological sites, up to 100 per square miles in some places, Canyons of the Ancients National Monument is the most archeologically dense area in the United States.